Academic policies at Wayne State include, but are not limited to, the course review process, course approvals, and student academic appeals.

 Students should first seek to settle grade disputes informally with the instructor.
 Each College and School has established formal grade appeal procedures.
-These procedures are available from the Dean's Office of the College or School.
+These procedures are available from the Dean's Office of the College or School and links are provided at the bottom of this page.
 In most instances, formal grade appeals must be filed within thirty days of the time the student has or should have received his/her final grade.
-Students appeals that rise to the level of the Office of the Provost will be handled by R. Darin Ellis, Associate Provost for Academic Programs.

 The University and each individual School or College have established formal grade appeal procedures.
 Please reference your appropriate school/college/program for specific grade appeal procedures.